mattnunes/iOSCodingChallenge/README.md

 Please follow these directions precisely because they affect our ability to evaluate your results.

 1. Fork this repo
-2. Create a new branch in your repo with your name (ie. tim-cull)
-3. Do your coding challenge and push to your forked repo
+2. Do your coding challenge and push to your forked repo
-4. Email a link to your repo to tim.cull@touchofmodern.com and the recruiter you're working with (i.e. Sally or Tarveen) to let us know you're ready.
+3. Email a link to your repo to tim.cull@touchofmodern.com and the recruiter you're working with (i.e. Sally or Tarveen) to let us know you're ready.

 ## What we are looking for